-Lord Smith is the Master of Pembroke College, Cambridge.
-Lord Smith was the MP for Islington South and Finsbury from 1983 to 2005.
+From 1983 to 2005, Lord Smith was the MP for Islington South and Finsbury.
 As Secretary of State for Culture, Media and Sport between 1997 and 2001, he restored free admission to national museums and galleries, established NESTA, the Film Council, Creative Partnerships for schools, and the Foundation for Youth Music, expanded funding for the arts and sport, championed the creative industries for the first time in Government, and began the switchover process for digital television.
 Lord Smith played a leading role in opposing the Iraq war, and was made a life peer after standing down from the Commons in 2005.
 He currently sits on the crossbenches as an independent Peer.

 New Family Forms and Frozen Eggs: Lessons on Reproduction for Millennials